How to make a simple homemade pancake mix, plus instructions on how to make the mix into pancakes for your busy weekday mornings.

 Notes

-- If using whole wheat flour, you'll probably need to add a few tablespoons more milk so that the batter is thin enough to pour.
+- If using whole wheat flour, you will need to add a few tablespoons more milk so that the batter is thin enough to pour.

 Could buttermilk be interchangeable with whole milk?